For More Information and photos about the 1st Battalion, 77th

 intelligence agencies that would benefit from the intelligence, surveillance

 and reconnaissance capabilities the Iraqi air force can offer.
+The King Air aircraft is used by

-the Iraqi air force for intelligence, surveillance and reconnaissance in
+the Iraqi air force for intelligence, surveillance and reconnaissance in support

-support of intelligence missions in Wasit province
+of intelligence missions in Wasit province and

-TF 1-77 Soldiers are doing unbelievably great things here in Wasit Province.
+throughout Iraq.
+Sunday, July 26, 2009 TF 1-77 Soldiers are doing unbelievably great things here in Wasit Province.
 We spent the first 7 months in western Wasit province living pretty darn austerely.
 My Soldiers

 actually made the water (pumping water from a well we had drilled and using a